oddbird/oddleventy/README.md

 # build the static site for development
 yarn build

+# build the static site for development, re-processing all images
+yarn build:images

+# build the static site for production (in local development)
+yarn build:prod

-# build the static site for production
+# build the static site for production (on Netlify)
 yarn prod

 # format and lint all files